 A stroke can affect the way your brain understands, organises and stores information.
 This is also known as cognition.

 Here we explain the different ways a stroke can affect your cognition, the problems this can cause and what you can do about them.
-It's aimed at people who've had a stroke, but there is information for family and friends as well.

 The information on this page can be accessed in the following formats: